 Basic and Advanced Certifications

 The Joint Commission offers basic and advanced certifications.
 When looking to achieve certification, you must meet the core requirements in the Disease-Specific Care Manual which include three main components: standards, clinical practice guidelines, and performance measurement.
-You choose your own measures.
 When achieving an advanced certification you must meet the core requirements plus additional clinically-specific requirements.

-For orthopedic, there is one advanced certification for Total Hip and Total Knee Replacement, and there are several basic certifications.
+For orthopedic, there are two advanced certification options, one for Total Hip and Total Knee Replacement, and one for Certification in Spine Surgery.
+There are several basic certifications.